 So just what is Mule Day all about?
 The Mule was the "tractor" for the farms of early America.
 Imagine being without your car....that's how important the Mule was for early farmers.

 So what will I see at Mule Day?
 Mule Day is a look back at life on a rural farm.
 There will be Mule Plowing Demonstrations.
 Draft and Cotton Mules.
 A Petting Zoo.
 DEMONSTRATIONS VARY YEAR TO YEAR.
 Demonstrations of lost arts such as Cornhusk Weaving, Blacksmithing, Rope Making, Soap Making and much more.
 Hosts in the 3 house museums will be in period costumes appropriate for the 1785 log cabin, 1790 Grey House, and the 1869 Greek Revival.
 The will also be period music such as mandolin, vocal, fiddle etc in the morning and afternoon at the various homes.

 Ever wonder what a country fair would have been like 150 years ago?
-It would have lots to do for the kids, like pony rides, a petting zoo, panning for gold, and pumpkin decorating.
+It would have lots to do for the kids, like a petting zoo, panning for gold, and sack races.
 The sheepdog demonstration would have been a big hit, especially when they herd the ducks over a little bridge.
 There would have been real food like fresh-squeezed lemonade, rib-eye sandwiches, and church groups with marvelous baked goods.
 So many vendors with hand-made items would entice you to buy their wares.
 The music would be a serenade as you strolled the grounds, seeing the sights and eating hand-churned ice cream...

 This is what awaits visitors at Mule Days/Southern Heritage Festival at Callaway Plantation in Washington, Ga.